This indulgent sweet potato casserole is topped with the most delicious pecan topping and is the perfect addition to your Thanksgiving table!

 - Vanilla extract – Vanilla extract provides just a hint of vanilla flavor.

-- Butter – Just a little butter makes the filling extra-rich.
+- Unsalted butter – Just a little butter makes the filling extra rich.

 - Shredded sweetened coconut – Shredded coconut provides a fun texture!